Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Chromatic Smith theorems, the Balmer spectrum, and type functions

 \section{Chromatic Smith theorems, the Balmer spectrum, and type functions}

-The homotopy category of $G$--equivariant spectra, with $G$ a finite group, is tensor triangulated, and in \cite{balmer sanders} the authors began the study of its Balmer spectrum.
-Among many things that they do, they are able to reduce all their questions to the case when $G$ is a $p$ group, and we will assume that this is the case.
+The homotopy category of compact objects in $G$--equivariant spectra, with $G$ a finite group, is tensor triangulated, and in \cite{balmer sanders} the authors began the study of its Balmer spectrum.
+They are able to reduce the study for all groups to the case of interest in this paper: understanding the Balmer spectrum of $\mathcal C_G$, the category of compact objects in $\mathcal S(G)_{(p)}$, when $G$ is a finite $p$--group.